 |SLOCME Aquarium Ornaments Resin Castle Decorations||Buy On Amazon|

 |Estes Gravel Malaysian Driftwood||Buy On Amazon|

 Let’s go into detail about these fish tank decorations.
 I’ll back down pros and cons below.

 1. Ohko Dragon Stone Rock

-We have first these Ohko Dragon Stone Rocks from SevenSeaSupply.
+We have first Ohko Dragon Stone Rocks.
 These exotic-looking porous rocks are popular in aquariums as well as for terrariums and bonsai tree displays.
 The Aquarium Rock is pocketed with holes from erosion, giving plenty of nooks and crannies for fish to explore.
 Each rock is lightweight and can be positioned to make interesting structures.

 The Dragon Rocks are a light tan color and reflect a warm dispersion of light that gives your aquarium tank a natural beauty that is hard to emulate with artificial rocks.
 This particular offer consists of 10 lbs of rocks with a mixture of various sizes.
 Dragon Stone is real rock, so it eventually will be affected by erosion in your aquarium tank.
 However, any lost material will not pollute your water or hurt your fish.

 The bag of rocks can also be somewhat dusty too, so it’s recommended you rinse them off with non-chlorinated water before putting them into your tank.